Thank you for signing up to . You will receive a verification email shortly.

-With its soft cakey roll and delicious creamy filling, you'll love our Swiss roll recipe.
+With its soft cakey roll and delicious creamy filling, you'll love our chocolate Swiss roll recipe.

 A homemade Swiss roll is so much nicer than shop bought.
-Despite its name, the dessert is actually thought to originate in Austria, but wherever it was concocted, it’s been the perfect accompaniment to a cup of tea for generations.
-We’ve added a twist to the classic Swiss roll recipe by flavouring the buttercream with mint.
-Mint and chocolate are a classic combination but if you’d prefer, you can leave it out.
-Smother with custard for an extra treat.
+The freshly rolled sponge and whipped cream is so much lighter and fresher than one from a packet.
+And it's easier to make than you might imagine.
+The rolling takes a little bit of care, but watch our video below and you'll see just how easy it can be.
+Despite its name, the dessert is actually thought to originate in Austria, but wherever it was concocted, it's been the perfect accompaniment to a cup of tea for generations.
+Smother with custard, cream or chocolate sauce for an extra treat.

 - 3 large eggs